MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

 A message extension allows users to interact with your web service when composing messages in Microsoft Teams.
 Users can invoke your web service to assist message composition from the message compose box or from the search bar.

-Message extensions are built on the bot support architecture in Teams.
+Message extensions are built on the Bot Framework architecture in Teams.
 For more information, see [build message extensions](../messaging-extensions/what-are-messaging-extensions.md).

 ## Prerequisites